msfern/juntossomosmais-challenge/README.md

 </p>

 When it came to coding, I realised the fetch from the API informed in the challenge description was not working, so I chose to download the file and leave it inside the project.
 This is being done by using the Axios lib.

+Afterwards, the search functionality was created, matching the search value with the user full name.

+Since every user's details had to be on an internal page, I used React Router to create this, switching between the **main page**, the **details page** and a **Not Found page** according to the URL path.

+For the sidebar filter, besides filtering, a Clear option was added in case the user wanted to see every other user (which wouldn't be the case since every user being displayed had the Trabalhoso region flag).

+As for the pagination, I coded it from scratch since it wouldn't be very complicated to do so.

+Finally, PropTypes were added to the projects, with the goal to type check all the props used in the application.

 ## 🎨 Palette